Pedestrians and bicyclists crossing a city bridge.

 A room with a bed, all made of ice.

-The Icehotel makes the cold cool.
+The Icehotel represents the cooler side of Swedish architecture.
+Pun intended.
 Photo: Asaf Kliger/Icehotel/imagebank.sweden.se

 A suburban centre with modern architecture.